Updated August 2, 2023

-Perpetuity can be termed as a type of annuity which gets an innumerable amount of periodic payment.
+Perpetuity can be termed as a type of annuity that gets an innumerable amount of periodic payments.
 On the other hand, an annuity typically means a consistent payment against a financial instrument.
-The primary objective of a perpetuity formula is to fellow the present and future cash flow.
+The primary objective of a perpetuity formula is to follow the present and future cash flow.

 - PV= present value

 - D = dividend or coupon for a period

 - r = discount rate

 The most common examples of the perpetuity formula are when preferred stocks are issued in the UK and in most circumstances they received the dividends prior 2 the equity shareholders’ dividend and the rate of dividend is fixed.
 The perpetuity formula can calculate the value of preferred stocks for an infinite time frame.